Education in Beijing: Curriculum

-The curriculum of Beijing primary and secondary schools is a mirror of the national curriculum, because under the Education Law of Mainland China, the Ministry of Education coordinates, governs, and plans the curriculum of schools.
+The curriculum of Beijing primary and secondary schools is a mirror of the national curriculum, because under the Education Law of mainland China, the Ministry of Education coordinates, governs, and plans the curriculum of schools.
 The Beijing authorities are tasked with implementing the curriculum, because under the Education Act administrative organs at county, township, and administrative village levels implement the curriculum.

 Since 1993 schools have divided subjects between those locally arranged and those that are state-arranged.
 All public schools in Beijing, including those catering to minorities, give instruction in Mandarin Chinese.
 The standard curriculum includes "moral education" that may be a standalone course or integrated into other courses.
 Moral education takes up one hour weekly in the primary level, while secondary students have more time per week in moral education.
 The standard curriculum does not include religion courses.
 In 2009 the educational authorities inserted components about volunteerism in the curricula of Beijing primary and secondary schools.
 Secondary schools in Beijing have also implemented citizenship education.

 School year

 The school year in Beijing primary and secondary schools is divided into two semesters and schools have five-day-per-week class schedules.

-In primary schools there are 38 weeks were classes held, and 13 weeks are allotted to student vacations.
+In primary schools there are 38 weeks where classes held, and 13 weeks are allotted to student vacations.
 The primary schools have one week in reserve.
 Junior secondary schools have 39 weeks for classes with 12 weeks allotted for student vacations.
 At the junior secondary level, one week is held in reserve.
 Senior secondary schools have classes held during 39 weeks with vacation being held on 10 or 11 of these weeks.
 At the senior secondary level, one or two weeks may be held in reserve.